bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 Every graphic design problem's answer is not a book; or a poster; or an identity... it is not necessarily a visual design problem; superficial 2D surface decoration isn't the answer to every problem — though the thinking of a designer might reveal an interesting solution still...
 Can it always be framed as signs on substrates (signs on surfaces?) even if not a visual "answer"?

-## Carbon Sink Book

-Idea: A book printed in an ink that acts as a carbon sink — the book's text only shows up gradually; it has to absorb the carbon to become black!!??

-how does graphic designing remove carbon? can a book recycle plastic? what logo captures the most carbon? what typeface uses the least energy and/or ink? what aesthetic is the most decolonizing? whose bias am I perpetuating? does designing matter? is building a wetland better than building a website? is using solar power better than writing all this shit down?

-if sustainability is a totally cyclical, restorative, resilant, flourishing, non-anthropocentric, anti-entropy, maintenance-based, stewardship, co-existing thing...... what? you cannot expect everyone to understand what you mean by sustainability — so do we need other words; or do we just need to say that we mean all those other things when we say sustainability. it is a shorthand sign for all those other words...
+if sustainability is a cyclical, restorative, resilant, flourishing, non-anthropocentric, maintenance-based, stewardship, co-existing thing...... what? you cannot expect everyone to understand what you mean by sustainability — so do we need other words; or do we just need to say that we mean all those other things when we say sustainability. it is a shorthand sign for all those other words...

-Sustainability I guess must become the message of every cultural medium? if you are an actor or director or writer for tv or movies — everything you write or act in or direct needs to tackle climate change in some way; all the episodes of a show; the plot of every movie.
-Likewise for musicians.
-Why aren't there more protest songs w/ a sustainabilitist themes?
-Instead of give peace a chance, we need give sustainability a chance.

-what does sustainable design act like? feel like? how does sustainable design sustain its goals out in the world?

-what sustainable design looks like. > Can an aesthetic carry and ideology?

 Design is about connections.
-Design is about being a connector.
 Design is about bringing people and ideas and problems and solutions together.

 Design only works when it is trying to achieve a success for the planet; for the welfare of all life.

 We do not have unlimited energy.
 We do not have unlimited resources.
 How does this change our relationship with designing?
 With capitalism? with our economic ideals?

 What do I want to sustain?
 What does the welfare of all life really look like? really entail?
 How do you actually design for this?
 What kind of design challenges structural inequalities and balances equity, ecology, and economy?
 Design that collaborates so as to create lasting, positive change in one's community?

-Everything is Connected.
-Martin Luther King talks about the interconnectedness of all people and things in his final Christmas Sermon...

-## A carbon sequestering book
+## A carbon sequestering book / Carbon Sink Book

+Idea: A book printed in an ink that acts as a carbon sink — the book's text only shows up gradually; it has to absorb the carbon to become black!!??

+how does graphic designing remove carbon? can a book recycle plastic? what logo captures the most carbon? what typeface uses the least energy and/or ink? what aesthetic is the most decolonizing? whose bias am I perpetuating? does designing matter? is building a wetland better than building a website? is using solar power better than writing all this shit down?

 1. paper.
 Some alternative fiber paper; 50% recycled content; 50% permaculture grown prairiegrass fiber or something? reusing waste and practicing regenerative agriculture.
 2. Ink.
 This is the real special sauce.
 How can something be printed clear; then the composition of the ink absorbs carbon dioxide out of the air, stores the carbon, and slowly darkens to carbon black over time!?!?!?!
 Oh, and is this compostable at the end of its life as well?